dmorrill10/dmorrill10.github.io/cv.md

 **DeepMind**, Edmonton

 *Research Scientist Intern (Alberta)*
+- Supervised by Marc Lanctot.
 - Gained experience in industrial artificial intelligence research.
-- Co-authored research papers.
+- Co-authored four research papers (two conference papers, the introduction to OpenSpiel, and one internal technical report).
-- Learned about DeepMind and Google system tools.
+- Learned about DeepMind and Google processes and tools.
-- Contributed to Google code projects.
+- Contributed to OpenSpiel.

 `May 2014-May 2019`{: class='work-experience'}
 **University of Alberta**, Edmonton